LadislavSopko/libvmm/README.md

 This is proof of concept, maybe I'll develop it better if it works ....

 libvmm was developed for to patch current luajit-2.0.3 and its 1GB ram problem on 64bit platforms.
-My solution is portable (windows / linux) it support 2GB - 1 page of ram
+My solution is portable (windows / linux / MacOSx) it support 2GB - 1 page of ram

+Special thanks to Stefan Hett for its MacOSx port

-I used this aproach:
+I used this approach:

-- Reserve as much ram as possible VirtualAlloc/VirtualFree and company calls used in windows, and coresponding aproach in linux (http://blog.nervus.org/managing-virtual-address-spaces-with-mmap).
+- Reserve as much ram as possible VirtualAlloc/VirtualFree and company calls used in windows, and corresponding approach in linux (http://blog.nervus.org/managing-virtual-address-spaces-with-mmap).
 - Commit / Decommit of ram pages when luajit ask for ram

-Libvmm use page labeling in pages arena.
-FIn order to be as fast as possible, I used bit_array ported form code of Isaac Turner (url: https://github.com/noporpoise/BitArray/) I adapted it and ported it to windows just what I need.
+Libvmm use page labeling in pages arena in order to be as fast as possible, I used bit_array ported form code of Isaac Turner (url: https://github.com/noporpoise/BitArray/) I adapted it and ported it to windows just what I need.
 Using this method I have also full support for mmremap on windows.

 Platforms: